Model Context Protocol

 Model Context Protocol (MCP) is a standardized protocol for how Large Language Models (LLMs) integrate and engage with external systems.
 Prior to MCP, builders would need to provide a multitude of tools via REST APIs to give an LLM the ability to perform even the simplest of tasks you wish to define:

-• Check the weather local to a user
+• Check the bank balance of a user

 • Provide an activity recommendation local to a user